 Even without withdrawal symptoms that accompany Peyote use cessation, users are often psychologically addicted to the euphoric feeling and mind-alterations that the substance brings.
 Also, most users develop tolerance levels at relatively fast rates with this substance.
 Like other hallucinogens sold and used in the US and other parts of the world, Peyote causes flashbacks even when the substance is no longer being used.

 Mescaline sulfate powder, which is derived from Peyote, is the purest and most addictive form of Mescaline.
-It is no longer surprising to know that Peyote is one of the most consumed hallucinogens in the country.
+It is no longer surprising that Peyote is one of the most consumed hallucinogens in the country.
 From 2007 to 2008, the Monitoring the Future Survey recorded a 2.8% increase, from 5% to 7.8%, in the number of high school seniors who have used hallucinogens including Peyote.

 How is peyote used?